tnscorcoran/istio-3scale/README.md

 Follow the steps including inserting these 3 URLs in *2.2.4.
 Service Integration* on the [longer instructions](http://www.opentlc.com/rhte/rhte_lab_04_api_mgmt_and_service_mesh/LabInstructionsFiles/01_2_api_mgmt_service_mesh_Lab.html)

 Delete pods as using the next command.
+This will sync your Service Integration changes to the APICast gateway.
 Wait for them to come back up.
-This will sync your Service Integration changes to the APICast gateway.
+You'll know they're up when both *stage-apicast-xxxx* and *prod-apicast-xxxx* both show 1/1 containers running.

+	oc project $GW_PROJECT
-	for i in `oc get pod -n $GW_PROJECT | grep "apicast" | awk '{print $1}'`; do oc delete pod $i; done
+	for i in `oc get pod -n $GW_PROJECT | grep "apicast" | awk '{print $1}'`; do oc delete pod $i; done oc get pods -w

-Ensure your user key is till available and test out your managed API
+Cancel from watching your pods, ensure your user key is still available and test out your managed API

+	CTRL+C
 	echo $CATALOG_USER_KEY
 	curl -v -k `echo "https://"$(oc get route/catalog-prod-apicast-$OCP_USERNAME -o template --template {{.spec.host}})"/products?user_key=$CATALOG_USER_KEY"`

+Now you have 3scale fully functioning in its conventional manner - without Istio.
+On your 3scale web interface, navigate to Analytics -> catalog_service.
+Every call you make to the API via the curl is reported and shows up on this Analytics screen.
+Now it's time to start applying Istio configuration.

 ## 3 - Apply Istio to Apicast